 You can approach any local law enforcement agency for fingerprinting services; however, this will be charged additionally to the warrant search fees.
 The documents mentioned above will have to be sent in through mail to the DPS at:

 Department of Public Safety Records and Technology 333 West Nye Lane, Suite 100 Carson City, Nevada 89706Telephone number: 775-684-6262

-It usually takes 6 to 7 weeks to receive a response from the department and you can expect to find details on outstanding warrants, arrests, disposition of charges including conviction, acquittal, dismissal, sentencing and incarceration.
+It usually takes 6 to 7 weeks to receive a response from the department.
+You can expect to find details on outstanding warrants, arrests, and disposition of charges including conviction, acquittal, dismissal, sentencing, and incarceration.